SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Dog parks and "leisure=court" are shown as "leisure=pitch".

+### Other landuse

+Military landuse is labelled as such.

 ### Barriers

 Fences, hedges and walls are all shown as black lines.
 Fences have "(fence)" appended; hedges "(hedge)" and walls "(wall)".